Emerge/level-subkey/README.md

     *  0(nut.FILTER_INCLUDED): include this item
     *  1(nut.FILTER_EXCLUDED): exclude
     * -1(nut.FILTER_STOPPED): stop.
++ supports subkey uses other separators, and you can change the default keys separator
+  * the default subkey's separator is "#" if no any separator provided.
+  * usage:
+        var precodec = require('sublevel/codec')
+        precodec.SUBKEY_SEPS = "#|~." //the first char is the default subkey separator, others are customize separator. sublevel.put("some", "value", {separator: '|'})
+        //list all key/value on separator "|"
+        sublevel.createReadStream({separator: '|'})

 * ![bug] the hooks may be memory leak when free sublevel.
   * https://github.com/dominictarr/level-sublevel/issues/38

+## Main Concepts

+* Key Path
+* Key
+* Key attributes

 ## level-sublevel@6 **BREAKING CHANGES**